sajibsrs/moolang-interpreter-go/README.md

 # moolang-interpreter-go
 Moolang interpreter written in go language.

-Built based on [Writing An Interpreter In Go](https://interpreterbook.com/) book.
+Built based on [Writing An Interpreter In Go](https://interpreterbook.com/) mainly and some other books.
 But I believe it'll have some difference and additional features.

 *Note: Under construction.
 Not yet ready for experiment or use.*